- Entertainment and Media»

 According to Irish writer and poet Oscar Wilde, "Life imitates art far more than art imitates life."
-Perhaps this was true for Oscar Wilde, but the connection between films and the disease of alcoholism would seem to prove otherwise, that the reality of the alcoholic's life, and the treatments available for those who struggled with alcohol addiction, is reflected in the art of the times.
+Perhaps this was true for Oscar Wilde, but the connection between films and the disease of alcoholism would seem to prove otherwise, that the reality of the alcoholic's life and the treatments available for those who struggled with alcohol addiction is reflected in art, or at least in films.

 Classic Film Star Mary Pickford with Camera

 One example of this social awareness in art is the portrayal of alcoholism.
 The progress--and setbacks--in the attempts of film directors to accurately portray the disease of alcoholism through the art of film-making in vintage films reflected an awakening of social awareness to the problems of alcoholism.